KNowledgeOnWebScale/solid-web-monetization/.docs/docs/microstore/technical.md

 ##### setupWMPayment(...)

 This method instructs the wmp client instance to setup the payment from the WMP on the given `wmpUrl` using the given `fetch` function.

+!!! info
+    On the [API docs](https://knowledgeonwebscale.github.io/solid-wmp-client) of the [solid-wmp-client](https://www.npmjs.com/package/solid-wmp-client) library you can read more about [how this works](https://knowledgeonwebscale.github.io/solid-wmp-client/#setuppaymentwmpuri-string-fetchfunction-url-requestinfo-init-requestinit--undefined-gt-promise-void).

 ##### closeMonetizationStream()